 Michael is a very talented young drug dealer and hitman for Marlo Stanfield's crew, but he becomes increasingly disturbed by Marlo's tendency to kill anyone who challenges his authority, and his willingness to murder entire families.
 He starts to speak out against it to other members of the crew, and Marlo eventually orders Snoop to kill him.
 Michael kills her instead, however, and he becomes a stick-up artist.

 Gus Haynes, the City Desk Editor for the Baltimore Sun is another example.
 He seems to be the only one who still values journalistic integrity and the proper process while everyone else keeps their head down to avoid being laid off or actively games the system.

-Not to leave out Cedric Daniels, one of the most Lawful Good characters in the entire cast.
+Not to leave out Cedric Daniels, one of the nicest characters in the entire cast.
 He's slightly more willing to "play the game" than McNulty, but always chooses proper police work over good-looking statistics.
 His main obstacle is an unspecified past corruption charge that his superiors like to menacingly bring up whenever he goes too far.
 He eventually rises to Police Commissioner, and promptly resigns rather than start juking the stats like his predecessors.

 Dr. Johnny Fever, a DJ from WKRP in Cincinnati.
 A former successful DJ in Los Angeles, he was fired for saying "booger" on the air in The Seventies.
 Something of a burnout, he still refused to play songs from the station's Top 40 play list.